Doxycycline

 An oral antibiotic with anti-inflammatory properties used for blepharitis, meibomian gland dysfunction, and ocular rosacea.

-Drug Class: antibiotic
+Drug Class: Antibiotics

 Key Takeaways